bryanleonardos/bryanleonardos/README.md

 - 👋 Hi, I’m @bryanleonardos
-- 👀 I’m interested in trying new things, Machine learning and Expert System.
+- 👀 I’m interested in Machine learning and Expert System. (also some new things 😉)
-- 🌱 I’m currently learning Python, C, Oracle 11g, and now Ember.js and sails.js for my new project assignment.
+- 🌱 I’m currently learning Python, C, Oracle 11g, Java and now Ember.js and sails.js for my new project assignment.
 - 📫 You can reach me on my email: leonardos.bryan@gmail.com

 <!---